-Data on water- and airborne inputs are available from 1995-2017 and cover entire drainage basin of the Baltic Sea.
+Data on water- and airborne inputs are available from 1995-2015 and cover entire drainage basin of the Baltic Sea.

 Inputs are calculated from measurements taken from monitored rivers and point sources as well as calculated estimates or modelled inputs from unmonitored areas.
 Quality assurance guidelines for sample analysis are described in the PLC guidelines and intercalibration activities are carried out periodically.
 The most recent intercalibration activity with published results was carried out under the PLC-6 project.
-New regional intercalibration has been perform in early 2018 by the PLC-7 project and are published in Lassen & Larsen (2019).
+New regional intercalibration has been perform in early 2018 by the PLC-7 project and the result will be publish later in 2018.

-No official information about the uncertainty of inputs of nutrients or organic matter or flow data have been reported to HELCOM yet, but uncertainty estimates are included as a request to be reported by the Contracting Parties in the PLC guidelines.
-The uncertainty of annual total waterborne nitrogen and phosphorus inputs are computed for each individual sub-basin based on statistical analysis of input trends for the period 1995-2017 (see.
+No official information about the uncertainty of inputs of nutrients or organic matter or flow data have been reported to HELCOM yet, but uncertainty estimates are included as a request to be reported by the Contracting Parties in the PLC-6 guidelines.
+The uncertainty of annual total waterborne nitrogen and phosphorus inputs are computed for each individual sub-basin based on statistical analysis of input trends for the period 1995-2015 (see.
 Trend analysis and statistical processing).